ironbar/arc25/docs/05_Solution_Summary.md

 <!-- ARC --->
 > The intelligence of a system is a measure of its skill-acquisition efficiency over a scope of tasks, with respect to priors, experience, and generalization difficulty.

 Based on this definition, Chollet created the Abstraction and Reasoning Corpus (ARC).
 ARC is a collection of visual intelligence tasks that only require core knowledge priors.
 Each task has only a few examples to understand the task, and all the evaluation tasks are novel and different from the training tasks.
+Notice how ARC has been designed to control for priors, experience and generalization difficulty.
 The image below shows a sample of the images used in the ARC tasks.

 ![alt text](res/1761473956486_image.png)